qgis/QGIS-Documentation/source/docs/user_manual/working_with_ogc/ogc_server_support.rst

-For SVG annotations, you will need either to set the project to save absolute paths (in the :guilabel:`General` menu of the :menuselection:`Project --> Project Properties` dialog) or to manually modify the path to the SVG image in a way that it represents a valid relative path.
+For SVG annotations, you will need either to set the project to save absolute paths (in the :guilabel:`General` menu of the :menuselection:`Project --> Project Properties` dialog) or to manually modify the path to the SVG image so that it represents a valid relative path.